mondok/history_search/README.md

 # Bash/ZSH history search helper
 While this can be done simply by grepping your history, this makes life a bit easier by formatting the output.
 It searches `zsh_history` or `bash_history`.
 At the moment, it defaults to `zsh_history` if avaibable, otherwise falls back to `bash_history`.
+You can pass in your own file with the `--file` parameter.

 ## Requirements